garrrikkotua/crevr/README.md

 ### No changes showing?
 - Make sure you're in a directory where Claude Code has been used
 - Check that `~/.claude/projects/` contains session files
-- Try the `crev list` command to see if changes are detected
+- Try the `crevr list` command to see if changes are detected

 ### Browser doesn't open?
-- Use `crev --no-open` and manually visit the URL shown
+- Use `crevr --no-open` and manually visit the URL shown
-- Check if another process is using the port (`crev --port 8080`)
+- Check if another process is using the port (`crevr --port 8080`)

 ### Revert not working?
 - Check file permissions in your project directory